 Under the NDIS, people with disability will receive funding rather pre-determined support packages.
 This enables individuals to choose and purchase the supports and services that are right for them.

 The NDIS is an Australia-wide system that replaces state systems.
 It is being rolled out in stages.
 NSW became the first state to sign an agreement with the Commonwealth Government for the NDIS on 6 December 2012.

 Out-of-home Care (OOHC)

-Section 135 of the Children and Young Persons (Care and Protection) Act 1998 defines OOHC as the care of a child or young person who is in the care of a person other than their parent at a place other than their usual home, or in the parental responsibility of the Minister.
+Out-of-home care (OOHC) is defined in section 135 of the Children and Young Persons (Care and Protection) Act 1998 (‘the Care Act’) as the care of a child or young person by a person other than their parent at a place other than their usual home.

 Parental responsibility refers to all the duties, powers, responsibilities and authority which, by law, parents have in relation to their children.

 Parental responsibility to the Minister means that the responsibility for caring for a child or young person has been legally transferred to the Minister for FACS.
 This occurs when a child cannot be adequately cared for by their parents.